packit/packit.dev/content/docs/actions.md

 You can probably find yourself in a situation where some part of the packit workflow needs to be tweaked for your package.

 Packit supports actions, a way to change default implementation for a command of your choice.
 Packit is able to execute more commands.
-Each action can accept list of commands.
+Each action can accept a list of commands.
+By default, the commands are executed directly and not in a shell - if you need shell, just wrap your command like this: `bash -c "my fancy $command | grep success"`.

 All the actions are also executed inside Packit-as-a-Service.
 The service creates a new sandbox environment where the command is ran.